nerduard/transaction_roundup_client_api/README.md

 3. User is prompted to create a new Savings Goal
 4. Sum of roundups gets added to Savings Goal (or not, if user chooses not to)

+The entry point for booting up the App is the *main* function in *App.java*.
+From there onwards, all interactions are done via the Terminal / Command Line.

 ### API Setup
 In order for the API to function correctly, the following fields need filling out in *RequestHandler.java*:
 - **ACCESS_TOKEN** -> to be found in the Sandbox Customer area of the Starling Bank Developer portal.